Curriculum Development: An Overview

 Although the cost of maintaining a career and technical curriculum is not inordinately high, the dollars associated with operating certain career and technical curricula are sometimes considerably more than for their academic counterparts.
 This expense may depend on the particular area of instructional emphasis, but there are some items in the career and technical curriculum that show up quite regularly.
 These include basic operating costs such as heating, electricity, and water; purchase, maintenance, and replacement of equipment; purchase of consumable materials; and travel to work-based learning locations that are away from the school.
 Some of these costs are necessary to operate any school; however, the career and technical and technical curriculum may often require greater basic operating expenditures because of facilities that have a large square footage or equipment such as welders, ovens, or computers that require large amounts of energy for their operation.
 Equipment must be updated periodically if the instructor expects to provide students with realistic instruction, and this updating process can be very expensive.
 The ever-increasing costs associated with the purchase of high-quality equipment make this area one of tremendous concern to career and technical educators.
 Finally, the purchase of consumable materials requires a sustained budgetary commitment to the curriculum.
 Dollars need to be available to buy consumables as they are used by students throughout the school year.
 These items are not limited to pencils and paper; they might include such diverse items as oil, flour, shampoo, steel, wood, or fertilizer.

 The uniqueness of the career and technical and technical curriculum raises a critical question.
-What is the basic direction that curriculum development in career and technical and technical education should take?
+What is the basic direction that curriculum development in career and technical education should take?
 History tells us that, traditionally, curricula have been developed in a somewhat haphazard manner with little consideration given to the impact of the development process.
 Another point is that a career and technical and technical curriculum soon becomes outdated when steps are not taken to keep it from remaining static.
 Finally, it must be recognized that the career and technical and technical curriculum thrives on relevance.
 The extent to which a curriculum assists students to enter and succeed in the work world spells out success.

 As a curriculum is being developed, the career and technical educator is obligated to deal with these concerns in such a way that quality is built into the "finished product" or graduate.
 Any curriculum that is not developed systematically, or that becomes static or irrelevant, will soon have an adverse effect or all who come in contact with it.
 In order to avoid this difficulty, curriculum developers must give consideration to the basic character of the curriculum and build in those factors that contribute to its quality.
-Whereas some of these factors might apply equally well to any sort of curriculum development, they are especially relevant to career and technical and technical education.
+Whereas some of these factors might apply equally well to any sort of curriculum development, they are especially relevant to career and technical education.
 As the development process is going on, outcomes of this process must be made clear.
 It is hoped that these outcomes will lead to a career and technical and technical curriculum that is data-based, dynamic, explicit in its outcomes, fully articulated, realistic, student-oriented, evaluation-conscious, future-oriented, and world class-focused.
-Each of these is important to the success of the contemporary career and technical and technical curriculum, and, as will be seen, each is congruent with the character of career and technical and technical education described in the chapters to follow.
+Each of these is important to the success of the contemporary career and technical and technical curriculum, and, as will be seen, each is congruent with the character of career and technical education described in the chapters to follow.

 The contemporary career and technical and technical curriculum cannot function properly unless it is data-based.
 Decisions about whether or not to offer a curriculum need to be founded upon appropriate school and community related data.
 Curriculum content decisions should be made after a variety of data, such as student characteristics and the nature of the occupation being prepared for, have been gathered and examined.
 The quality of curriculum materials is determined after data have been obtained from instructors and students who use them.
 In fact, the use of data as a basis for curriculum decisions cannot be overemphasized.
 The reason for this is that developers of traditional curricula have often neglected to place emphasis on the relationships that should exist between data and curriculum decisions.

 It might be said that a static curriculum is a dying curriculum.
-Just as career and technical and technical education is in a dynamic state, its curricula must, likewise, be dynamic.
+Just as career and technical education is in a dynamic state, its curricula must, likewise, be dynamic.
 Administrators, curriculum developers, and instructors must constantly examine the curriculum in terms of what it is doing and how well it meets student needs.
 Provision must be made for curricular revisions, particularly those modifications that are tangible improvements and not just change for the sake of change.
 This does not mean that once each year or so the curriculum is checked over by a panel of "experts."
 Provision must be made to redirect, modify, or even eliminate an existing curriculum any time this action can be fully justified.
 The responsiveness of a curriculum to changes in the work world has much bearing on the ultimate quality of that curriculum and its contribution to student growth.

 Not only must the contemporary career and technical and technical curriculum be responsive to the world of work, it must also be able to communicate this responsiveness to administrators, teachers, students, parents, and employers.
 Broadly stated goals are an important part of any curriculum; however, these goals are only valid to the extent that they can be communicated in a more explicit manner.
 Although it is recognized that we cannot state all curricular outcomes in specific measurable terms, many of these outcomes may be written down in such a manner that the broad curricular goals are made more quantifiable.
 To the extent that outcomes are explicit, we will be able to tell whether students achieve them and how the outcomes relate to a particular occupation or field.
 This is perhaps the most commanding reason for ensuring that curriculum outcomes are clear and precise.